alalami-maryam/cyberlab/Week-02/Notes.md

 The most useful commands used in today's lab were find and grep.
 The find command is used to search for a specific file or for files with a particular extension.
 The grep command is used to search for specific words or phrases inside files.
 I also practised searching from different directories using the find command.

-Finally, I ended the lab by running the history command which shows all commands I have used on the terminal of my Kali VM.
+Finally, I ended the lab by running the history command, which shows all the commands I have used in the terminal on my Kali VM.

 ## Challenges
 Some of the challenges I have faced this week include: